-The 2021 Code defines education is defined as:
+The 2021 World Anti-Doping Code (Code) defines education as:

 The first International Standard for Education (ISE) came into force on 1 January 2021.
 The ISE sets out the requirements that Code Signatories need to meet as it relates to education.